Edward H. Nieh, Ph.D.

 School of Medicine, University of Virginia

 Edward (he/him) was born and raised in Arlington, Texas and also lived in Louisville, Kentucky, and Albany, New York before starting college at the University of Pennsylvania.
 At Penn, he earned his B.S.E. and M.S.E. in Bioengineering working with Dr. Brian Litt to develop machine learning algorithms for seizure detection.
 He then completed his Ph.D. in Brain and Cognitive Sciences at the Massachusetts Institute of Technology under the supervision of Dr. Kay Tye, where he studied the role of the midbrain dopamine system on motivated behaviors like feeding and social interaction.
-He went on do his postdoctoral training with Drs.
-David Tank and Carlos Brody, where he studies population neural dynamics in the hippocampus in animals performing complex decision-making tasks.
+He went on to do his postdoctoral training with Drs.
+David Tank and Carlos Brody, where he studied population neural dynamics in the hippocampus in animals performing complex decision-making tasks.
+He started as an assistant professor in May 2023 at the University of Virginia in the Pharmacology department.
+His new lab focuses on using state-of-the-art imaging, stimulation, and computational techniques to extract information on how the brain encodes different motivated behaviors.
 Edward is most proud of his wonderful family, including his wife and 2 kids.
 He is also an avid photographer, traveler, and loves all things basketball related.

 Employment & Education